krystian-gaus/cadcad-meetup/README.md

 # cadcad-meetup

-The notebook was part of a cadCAD meetup with the goal of learning the basics of cadCAD engineering very quickly.
+The notebook was part of a cadCAD meetup with the goal of getting a quick overview of the basics of cadCAD engineering.